terramate-io/terramate/docs/cmdline/run.md

 description: With the terramate run command you can execute any command in a single or a list of stacks.

 prev:
-  text: 'Stacks'
+  text: 'Run Order'
-  link: '/stacks/'
+  link: '/cmdline/run-order'

 next:
-  text: 'Sharing Data'
+  text: 'Trigger'
-  link: '/data-sharing/'
+  link: '/cmdline/trigger'
 ---

 # Run